 65% TESTS (Material that is covered during lecture.
-A study guide will be given prior to each test.)
+Material will be taken from the indicated chapters.
+A study guide will be given prior to each test.
+There will be a review prior to each test.)

 35% DAILY GRADES (Instructions for presentations will be given during class prior to the due date.)

 Examples include the interview speech, written assignments, oral presentations over concepts, participation in class assignments.
 ANY WRITTEN ASSIGNMENT DUE IN CONJUNCTION WITH AN ORAL PRESENTATION IS DUE AT THE BEGINNING OF CLASS ON THE DAY THE ORAL PRESENTATION IS PRESENTED.
 LATE PAPERS WILL NOT BE ACCEPTED.
 NO EXCEPTIONS.
 MUST BE TYPED, DOUBLE SPACED, AND STAPLED.
 INSTRUCTIONS ARE GIVEN DURING CLASS.
-YOU MUST BE PRESENT ON THE DAY THE ASSIGNMENT IS GIVEN TO PARTICIPATE AND RECEIVE A GRADE.
+YOU MUST BE PRESENT ON THE DAY THE ASSIGNMENT IS GIVEN TO PARTICIPATE AND RECEIVE A GRAD